Jonghakseo/chrome-extension-boilerplate-react-vite/packages/module-manager/README.md

 ### Recover Feature

 When you select a module that has been deleted, Module Manager will recover the module from the snapshot and add it back to the manifest.

+> [!IMPORTANT]
+> SAVE ALL FILES FROM /ARCHIVE, WITHOUT THAT FILES RECOVERING PROCESS WON'T WORK